 - World Statistics Conference, Marrakech, Morocco, July 2017, “Telling statistical stories and teaching good data sense to the public.”
 Invited Session.

 - Royal Statistical Society/Glasgow Science Festival, June 2017

 - JSM 2017 Panelist, Essential Skills for Communication Statistics.
 Topic-Contributed Session.

 Honors and Awards

 BBC Expert Women 2017

-One of twenty women chosen from over seven hundred applicants to become a BBC Woman Expert Contributor for BBC Television and Radio Programs
+One of twenty women chosen from hundreds of applicants to become a BBC Woman Expert Contributor for BBC Television and Radio Programs

 TedX Glasgow 2017